In-depth Research Impact Summarization through Fine-Grained Temporal Citation Analysis: Method

-\textbf{(2) Coverage:} Coverage is defined as the ratio of impact-revealing intents mentioned in the summary.
+\textbf{Trustworthiness.} Measuring summary correctness is challenging due to the large gap between input and output lengths, compressing thousands of citation contexts into a few sentences.
+Without a gold reference, determining what content should be included or excluded becomes difficult.
+Additionally, time-augmented impact descriptions must be accurate both in content and assigned time period.
+Inspired by evaluation frameworks in the RAG setting~\cite{Ru2024RAGCheckerAF, Shahul2023RAGAsAE,Asai2024OpenScholarSS}, which aligns with our query-based summarization approach, we define: \textbf{(1) Faithfulness:} Our time-aware faithfulness metric examines whether details in the impact summary, i.e., the impact description elaborating on the dominant intent of an impact period, is grounded in the paper's citation contexts (i.e., the LLM's input context).
+We first split the impact summaries into impact descriptions representing different time periods (as defined in the output schema in Appendix~\ref{app:generateprompt}).
+Next, we instruct an LLM to verify each against citations from the corresponding period.
+Note that a summary impact description is verified against many citations at once and not in a simple pairwise entailment, since a single impact description can encompass information from multiple citations or discuss trends, which are only possible to verify by inspecting many sources (e.g., ``\textit{the paper is frequently used for...}'').
+The evaluator LLM is instructed to assess the impact description against the provided citations, determine its faithfulness, and justify the decision with a list of supporting citations.
+This procedure resembles the task of a human annotator evaluating the faithfulness of a machine-generated text~\cite{Kim2024FABLESEF}. \textbf{(2) Coverage:} Coverage is defined as the ratio of impact-revealing intents mentioned in the summary.
 For example, if a paper is cited for its method use, for inspiring new research, and for exposing limitations and refinement, the summary should reflect all these intents, including relevant details.
-Inspired by the evaluation rubrics for coverage proposed in~\cite{Asai2024OpenScholarSS}, which defines it as the topics mentioned (i.e., the diversity of impact-revealing intents in our case), we develop a two-step evaluation.
+Inspired by the evaluation rubrics for coverage proposed in~\cite{Asai2024OpenScholarSS}, which defines it as the topics (themes) mentioned (i.e., the diversity of impact-revealing intents in our case), we develop a two-step evaluation.
 In the first step, we cluster the list of fine-grained intents under similar topics, e.g., ``\textit{method used in the legal domain}''.
 These labels might have slightly different granularity, which depends on how much details the members (i.e., intents) of that cluster offer.
 Next, the evaluator LLM takes both the impact summary and the list of cluster titles that this summary should ideally cover, and returns a list of topics that were actually covered.
 Finally, we divide the number of intents mentioned in the summary by the total number of impact-revealing intent clusters.
-Prompts for faithfulness and coverage are in Appendix~\ref{evalprompts}.

-\textbf{(3) Citation Year Compliance: } We implement this metric as a script that flags citations falling outside the target impact period.
+Prompts for faithfulness and coverage are in Appendix~\ref{evalprompts}. \textbf{(3) Citation Year Compliance: } We implement this metric as a script that flags citations falling outside the target impact period.